ai-ml

 Voice Tech and Synthetic Speech

 Voice technology is also advancing rapidly.
-Models like Nvidia’s Lyra and Suno v5 are pushing neural voice synthesis into uncanny realism.
+Nvidia's Riva speech-AI platform and Suno's v5 model — released in September 2025 with studio-grade vocal quality5 — are pushing neural voice synthesis into uncanny realism.
 We’re talking about:

 • Low-latency speech synthesis (real-time responses).